wso2/samples-is/petcare-sample/b2c/web-app/petdesk/README.md

 3. Visit the sample application at http://localhost:3000.

 ## Run API Services
 1. Navigate to <PROJECT_HOME>/petcare-sample/b2c/web-app/petdesk/apis/ballerina/pet-management-service and start the pet management service by executing the following command in the terminal.
     ```
     bal run
     ```
-2. Navigate to <PROJECT_HOME>/petcare-sample/b2c/web-app/petdesk/apis/ballerina/billing-management-service and start the pet management service by executing the following command in the terminal.
+2. Navigate to <PROJECT_HOME>/petcare-sample/b2c/web-app/petdesk/apis/ballerina/billing-management-service and start the billing management service by executing the following command in the terminal.
     ```
     bal run
     ```